Former Apple Discussion Board Poster.

 Notes: With the older @mac type of account the Trial ones work in iChat after the 60 days ran out but the new MobileMe ones do not.
 Lapsed accounts from @mac also work and the MobileMe ones will Not do this.

-The Page, at the first of these two links, looks like this at the top.
+The Page though, in this part picture, looked like this at the top left.
 This means there is more lower down but mostly it is the rest of Terms and Conditions and the acceptance and Security picture code.

 Out to the right is a place to Sign-In if you already have a Name.